-I know cauliflower is a safe bet because not only the hubs, but even Mini Me has told me that she can’t tell the difference between potato and cauliflower in my salads.
+I know this BLT cauliflower salad would be a safe bet because not only the hubs, but even Mini Me has told me that she can't tell the difference between potato and cauliflower in my salads.

 Some of their past favorites are my Deviled Egg Cauliflower Salad, Cauliflower and Bacon Salad with Mustard Herb Vinaigrette, and Mediterranean Cauliflower Salad, which can be enjoyed raw or cooked!

 Other tasty keto side dishes your family might enjoy are this Buffalo Coleslaw, or this Broccoli Salad with Bacon and Jalapeno if you are looking for a little spice.
 If you would like something from the grill how about giving these Cheesy Grilled Cauliflower Steaks a try?

 Detailed measurements can be found on the printable recipe card at the bottom of the page.

 - Chopped cauliflower